mozilla/glean/docs/dev/ffi/when-to-use-what-in-the-ffi.md

 ### Strings

-These we pass as nul-terminated UTF-8 C-strings.
+These we pass as null-terminated UTF-8 C-strings.

 For return values, used `*mut c_char`, and for input, use [`ffi_support::FfiStr`](https://docs.rs/ffi-support/*/ffi_support/struct.FfiStr.html)